Frequently Asked Questions

 Permits are required for any new construction or for alterations and additions to existing buildings, including structural, plumbing, mechanical and electrical work.

 However, there are some exceptions to the structural requirement.
-If you aren’t sure you need a permit call the City of Hood River Building Department at (541) 387-5202.
+If you aren’t sure you need a permit, review the Building Permits page or call the City of Hood River Building Department at (541) 387-5202.